thinkful-ei-iguana/Mason-Anthony-DSA-Petful/Petful-instructions.md

 * Deploy your server using Zeit
 * Deploy your client using heroku
 * Test the functionality of your code often!
 Make incremental changes and see that they're working in the browser before you move on.
 * Apply the same approach to accessibility.
 Resolve any accesibility warnings your linter generates, and run aXe when you write new markup and styles.
-You can revisit [our lesson on aXe](https://courses.thinkful.com/web-dev-002v1/project/1.2.2) if you need to.

 #### Deploy your server